Saturday, March 24, 2012

 It's easy to blame our detached and isolated lives on things like social media, television and computers.
 What is often ignored is commuting.
 Time spent in traffic or traveling long distances to work comes at a great cost to relationships.
 Though I am thankful for the experience in the past season of life and ministry, I have commuted long distances for 10 years.
 People go where the jobs are.
 However, the time came for me when I could make a choice to invest my family's life into a community.
 Sometimes it scares me, the newness of it all.
 I also know that ministry doesn't thrive in isolation.
 I may have learned a lot over the years from books, seminars and classes.
 Without relationships, they mean nothing.
 I pray that I am up to the challenges of being in the presences of sharing lives with God and neighbor.

-Posted by An average joe smith at 9:28 AM
+Posted by Anonymous at 9:28 AM